-The fair value of the deferred tax is the company's assessment and is based on the expected method of realisation of the underlying assets and liabilities and should be calculated based on gross liabilities without discounting.
+The fair value of the deferred tax is the company's assessment and is based on the expected method of realisation of the underlying assets and liabilities.

 3.4 EPRA Net Initial Yield and EPRA "topped-up" NIY

 EPRA has received consistent feedback from investors and analysts that there is too much variation in the nature and extent of yield disclosures and that yield measurements used are not consistently defined.